 Environmental Scan (1/2 Sample)

-Introduction and Context – The CXPA is designing itself to be successful in a dynamic and unknown future.
+Introduction and Context – The CXPA is designing itself to be successful in a dynamic future.
 To help CXPA leaders navigate this uncertainty, this study assesses respondents' perspectives on the profession's customer experience issues.

 Customers